You’re probably wondering, how do I choose a kennel that’s right for my dog? Here are a few tips that will help you get started.

 If you just purchased a puppy, think about how much bigger your dog will be in a year.
 Also, will you be adding any other dogs to your family within the next few years?

 A kennel for your dog that looks good now may become a maintenance headache within a few years if a few precautions aren’t taken.
 Here are some things to look for.

-- Is the exterior crafted with low maintenance materials?
-While low maintenance wood siding is available, it will still eventually need to be repainted.
+- Is the exterior crafted with low-maintenance materials?
+While low-maintenance wood siding is available, it will still eventually need to be repainted.
 One way to reduce maintenance is to select a quality vinyl siding with metal trim.
-And any exterior floor boards should be low maintenance PVC or equivalent.
+Any exterior floor boards should be low-maintenance PVC or equivalent.